Anyone who received spam texts or unwanted SMS messages on their cell phones.

 Reporting Unwanted SMS, Text Messages: What You Can Do

-If you received unwanted or spam text messages on your cell phone, get in touch with us today.
+If you received unwanted or spam text messages on your cell phone, get in touch with an attorney in your area.
 You may be able to start a lawsuit and recover between $500 and $1500 per text message.
 It’s important to hold onto any messages you’ve received as this can help strengthen your claim.
-After you contact us, one of the attorneys we work with may call or e-mail you to learn more about the messages you’ve received and to explain how you may be able to take legal action.
-There’s no cost to talk to an attorney and you’re not obligated to take legal action if you don’t want to.
+There’s typically no cost to talk to an attorney and you’re not obligated to take legal action after you speak with someone if you don’t want to.